routegy/routegy-docs/app/docs/reference/patterns.md

 <CaptionedImage
   src="/images/patterns/examples/nps.png"
-  alt="A form containing an NPS field generated from a Routegy schema" width="75%"
+  alt="A form containing an NPS field generated from a Routegy pattern" width="75%"
 />